AllenWLynch/metagenomepipeline/README.rst

     ├── processing

-**analysis**: Where final, processed results are saved.
+**analysis**: Final, fully-processed files are saved here.
 **analysis/all**: under "analysis/all", you will find summary statistics and results aggregated across samples.
 A completed pipeline run will produce:

-- logratio-pileup.bw: the log10 fold ratio of unique primaries to multimapped reads across loci.
+- logratio-pileup.bw: the log10 ratio of unique primaries to multimapped reads across loci.
 - multimap-pileup.bw: log10 of the number of multimapped reads across loci.
 - primary-pileup.bw: log10 of the number of unique primaries across loci.
 - multimap-stats.tsv: summary statistics for multimapped reads across loci, including the proportion of the genome which is covered with x fraction of multimapped reads.